 Martin Longley is frequently immersed in a stinking mire of dense guitar treacle, trembling across the bedsit floorboards, rifling through a curvatured stack of gleaming laptoppery, picking up a mold-speckled avant jazz platter on the way, all the while attempting to translate these worrying eardrum vibrations into semi-coherent sentences.
-Right now he pens for The Wire, Downbeat, Jazzwise, Songlines, and the All About Jazz website.
+Right now he pens for Down Beat, Jazzwise, and Songlines.

 Itching for action, Sexmob swelled up an introductory theme, doing battle with the Jazz Standard’s disembodied announcer, bandleader Steven Bernstein competitively laying down his own alternative house rules.

 We could flit down from NYC to historically rich Savannah, Georgia, exchanging frostbite for mosquito-bite.

 Tallinn is renowned for the old and the new, its castle-walled quaintness and its digital advancement, its Old Town, and its cultural youth.
 Skype was born here, and Estonia is recently offering an amorphous (though effective) online residency e-status.

 Following the inspired-as-ever 2016 Moers Festival, there was a worrying period where it looked like this deeply entrenched alternative German institution would suffer a sudden death.
 Its artistic director for just over a decade was Reiner Michalke (he runs the equally alternative venue Stadtgarten in Cologne).